Comprehensive guides, professional support, and evidence-based techniques to help you process regret and move forward

 Understand how regret changes over time and why some regrets fade while others intensify.

-Meditation and mindfulness practices specifically designed to help process regret.
+Simple meditations and mindfulness practices designed to bring comfort and presence when processing regret.

 by Daniel H. Pink